Kalyanasundaram12/MATLAB-Sem-1/README.md

 # MATLAB-Sem-1
-Matlab codes for Calculus for Engineers
+Matlab codes for Application of Differential and Difference Equation